LW2904/basic-steambot/README.md

 ![GIF](https://i.imgur.com/gfZZD2X.gif)

-While this is pretty fun to play around with, and also great to learn new things thanks to the autocompletion suggestions, we want to write bigger, more complex scripts.
+While this is pretty fun to play around with, and also great for learning and discovering new things thanks to the autocompletion suggestions, we want to write bigger, more complex scripts.

 Now, we could write a quick website and run our JavaScript via that (which is how it is usually used), but that's a bigger detour than I would like - we are going to use __NodeJS__ ([download](https://nodejs.org/dist/v8.8.1/node-v8.8.1-x64.msi)) to run our code.
 This will also be convenient later, when we will begin development of the steam bot.